lmcad-unicamp/PB3Opt/README.md

 In this context, we implement five modes (BO1, RS, BO3, BO4, BO5).
 Thus, we have that:

-* BO1 is BO default (BO-6rnd-EIdef)
+* BO1 is the BO default (BO-6rnd-EIdef)
-* BO3 is BO-6sel-EIdef
+* BO3 is the BO-6sel-EIdef
-* BO4 is PB3Opt
+* BO4 is the PB3Opt
-* BO5 is BO-6rnd-EIbiased
+* BO5 is the BO-6rnd-EIbiased
+* RS is the Ranking Search

+Besides that, we implement two objective funcionst (OBJ1 and OBJ2).
+Where, OBJ1 is about experimentation cost and OBJ2 is abot experimentation time.
+We also implement OBJ3 for experimentation cost with PI and OBJ4 for experimentation time with PI.

 ## Usage